willroberts/raven-shield-2020/README.md

 ### Servers

-Here is a snapshot of known servers as of May 2020:
+Here is a snapshot of known servers as of May 2020.
+See [RVSGaming.org](http://rvsgaming.org) for the latest list.

 Server Name | Address
 --- | ---